bloeys/assimp-go/README.md

 ## Developing assimp-go

-We link against assimp libraries that are built for each platform and the `*.a` files are added to the `asig/libs` package.
+We link against assimp libraries that are built for each platform and the `.a`/`.dylib` files are added to the `asig/libs` package.
-Depending on the platform we select one of them and link against it when doing `go build`.
+At build time, the `#cgo` directive choose the appropriate libs and links against them.

 The general steps are:

 * Copy assimp includes into `asig/assimp`
-* Copy `zlib.h`, `zconf.h` and `irrXML.h` into `asig/zlib` and `asig/irrxml` respectively.
-* Copy static libraries and DLL import libraries into `asig/libs`
+* Copy libraries and DLL import libraries into `asig/libs`

 > Note: When dealing with libraries the compiler will probably (e.g. MinGW does this) ignore `lib` prefixes and `.a`/`.lib` suffixes.
 So if your lib name is `libassimp.a` you need to pass it to CGO as `-l assimp`, otherwise you will get an error about library not found.